rickfay/z17-randomizer/README.md

 - New Option: `assured_weapon`
   - Guarantees at least one weapon will be placed in Ravio's Shop
-    - Items include: Bow, Bombs, Fire Rod, Ice Rod, Hammer, or Sword (if not playing Swordless)
+    - Items include: Bow, Bombs, Fire Rod, Ice Rod, Hammer, Sword (if not playing Swordless), or Lamp/Net (if playing on Hard Logic or higher)

 - New Option: `bow_of_light_in_castle`